On topological Hochschild homology of the $K(1)$-local sphere: Introduction

-induces an isomorphism in sufficiently high degrees.
-Since every object in $\mathfrak{S}_{0}$ can be constructed as a finite cell $S/p$-module, it suffices to check telescopic complexity for $S/p$.
+induces an isomorphism in homotopy groups in sufficiently high degrees.
+Then if $\mathcal{T}_X=\cC_{n}$, we say that $X$ has telescopic complexity $n$. \end{defin} We now state the conjecture due to C. Ausoni and J. Rognes, which generalizes the Lichtenbaum--Quillen conjecture to higher chromatic heights. \begin{conj}[Ausoni--Rognes red-shift conjecture] If $R$ is a suitably finite $K(n)$-local spectrum, then $K(R)$ has telescopic complexity $n+1$. \end{conj} Note that this version of the conjecture does not apply to the connective cover of the $K(1)$-local sphere directly, however, we can relate it to algebraic K-theory of the $K(1)$-local sphere using a localization sequence in algebraic K-theory \'a la Waldhausen \cite{MR802796}.
+Using a fracture square argument, we observe that $L_{E(1)}(\tau_{\ge 0}L_{K(1)}S)\simeq L_{K(1)} (\tau_{\ge 0}L_{K(1)}S)\simeq L_{K(1)}S$ and there is therefore a fiber sequence

+where $\mathcal{D}_1$ is the category of finite $\tau_{\ge 0}L_{K(1)}S$-modules that are $E(1)$-acyclic.
+This relies on the fact that the telescope conjecture is true at height one and consequently $E(1)$-localization is a finite localization.
+Using a d\'evissage argument as in Blumberg-Mandell \cite{MR2413133}, one could identify $K(\mathcal{D}_1)$ as algebraic K-theory of a spectrum and then use the localization sequence to compute mod $(p,v_1)$ homotopy of $K(L_{K(1)}S)$.
+Thus, by determining the telescopic complexity of $K(\tau_{\ge 0} L_{K(1)}S)$ we can verify the Ausoni--Rognes red-shift conjecture in this case.

+We may also phrase the red-shift conjecture using telescopic complexity, as C. Barwick does in \cite{Bar14} in the case of iterated algebraic K-theory of the complex numbers. \begin{conj}[Telescopic red-shift conjecture] If $R$ is a commutative ring spectrum with telescopic complexity $n$, then $K(R)$ is a commutative ring spectrum with telescopic complexity $n+1$. \end{conj} In the example of interest, we know that

+is an isomorphism for $k$ sufficiently large.
 Therefore, $\tau_{\ge 0}L_{K(1)}S$ has telescopic complexity one.
-The red-shift conjecture may therefore be phrased in this case as follows: For any $V$ in $\mathfrak{S}_{1}$, the map
+Determining the telescopic complexity of $K(\tau_{\ge 0}L_{K(1)}S)$ allows us to verify the telescopic complexity red-shift conjecture directly in this case.
+To determine the telescopic complexity of $K(\tau_{\ge 0}L_{K(1)}S)$, we need to know that

-induces an isomorphism in homotopy in sufficiently high degrees.
-A conjecture of Adams states that all objects in $\mathfrak{S}_1$ can be constructed as finite cell $V(1)$-modules \cite{MR2707393}.
-Assuming the validity of Adams' conjecture, proving the map (\ref{eq case of red shift}) induces an isomorphism in homotopy for $V=V(1)$ implies that $K(\tau_{\ge 0}L_{K(1)}S)$ has telescopic complexity $2$.
-The author plans to address this question in future work as a natural extension of the results of this paper.
+is an isomorphism for $k$ sufficiently large.
+The author plans to verify this in future work as a natural extension of the results of this paper.

-In the present paper, we compute topological Hochschild homology of the connective $K(1)$-local sphere, after smashing with the Smith-Toda complex $V(1)$, as follows. \begin{thm}~ There is an isomorphism of graded rings
+In the present paper, we compute topological Hochschild homology of the connective $K(1)$-local sphere, after smashing with the Smith-Toda complex $V(1)$, as follows. \begin{thm} Let $p$ be an odd prime.
+There is an isomorphism of graded rings